apache/causeway-site/content/contributors/verifying-releases-script.md

 ## Copy the script to your local machine

 The script could be enhanced in many ways, feel free to do so!
-Copy the script to a .sh file, for eaxmple `verify-isis-release.sh`
+Copy (or [download](resources/verify-isis-release.sh) the `verify-isis-release.sh` script below:

 	#!/bin/bash
 	# Instructions: